Anoud77/Tools-for-Data-Science-Project/README.md

 # Tools-for-Data-Science-Project
-so i learn how to type diffrent kinds of markdowns
+i learned how to type different kinds of markdowns